SantiagoEnriqueGA/custom_database/README.md

 - **comment_density.ps1**: Calculates the comment density (percentage of lines that are comments) in Python files.
 - **documentation_html.ps1**: Generates HTML documentation for Python files in the `segadb/` folder, and moves the generated HTML files to the `docs/` folder.
 - **documentation_md.ps1**: Generates markdown documentation for Python files in the `segadb/` folder.
+- **export_env.ps1**: Exports the conda environment to a YAML file.
+Remove the prefix from the environment name to make it compatible with other systems.

 ## Documentation
 ### HTML Documentation